-Probably the most essential hiking in Greece destination would be Crete, the biggest and most varied island in the country.
-It is also home to hundreds of gorges and dozens of hiking trails of varying lengths and difficulty.
+Probably the most essential hiking destination in Greece would be Crete, the biggest and most varied island in the country.
+It is also the place of hundreds of gorges and dozens of hiking trails of varying lengths and difficulty.

 Starting from the longest gorge in Europe, Samaria Gorge to be exact, to smaller and easier gorges in the White Mountains and paths on the southern coast, such as the one connecting the western villages of Chora Sfakion and Loutro, overlooking the Libyan Sea.

 The well-known E4 European Paths crosses the whole length of the island, passing through various green, alpine-like landscapes, barren mountain trails, and breathtaking cliffs next to the sea.

 It would take a regular hiker (in reasonably fit condition) over 40 days to explore the E4 in its entirety, so people usually walk one portion at a time.
 Many travelers return to Crete every year to cover a new part of the E4 path trail.

 2. Hiking In Greece – Corfu

 Corfu is another one of the big islands in Greece, full of green landscapes and rich nature; the island’s hikes hide dozens of historic buildings, castles, and observation points that can only be reached after beautiful and sometimes tricky walks in the mountains.

-The famous Corfu Trail, for instance, is a cross-island hiking path that walks you through remarkable olive groves, forests, and some of Corfu’s most stunning beaches, allowing walkers to stop and admire unique observation points facing the Ionian Sea.
+The famous Corfu Trail, for instance, is a cross-island hiking path that walks you through remarkable olive groves, forests, and some of Corfu’s most beautiful beaches, allowing walkers to stop and admire unique observation points facing the Ionian Sea.

 The Corfu Trail spans over 200 kilometers and can take days to complete.
 This means that it is common for visitors to choose just a tiny portion of it to explore and enjoy during their trip, and it is not odd for passionate hikers to come back to continue their quest to complete the trail one bit at a time.